goodwinj14/Eye-Wire-API-Image-Data-Pull/README.md

 Inside the folder targeted by the file path you specified earlier the script will create a sub-directory of each of the volumes it pulls.
 Inside each volume will be eight chunks that will each have 128 individual 128x128 images.
 Each chunk folder is given a name with a x,y,z coordinate.
 The name specifies the position inside the volume that the chunk is located.
 The image below should help clarify this.

+For more information on the EyeWire API you can view their documentation at http://nkem.eyewire.org/apidoc.

 ![alt tag](https://raw.githubusercontent.com/goodwinj14/EyeWireAPI_Image_Data_Pull/master/eyeVolumeChunkCord.png)